victoriastuart/victoriastuart.github.io/about.md

 I possess a unique and well-honed wealth of knowledge and experience, reflecting my intellect and drive (passion for knowledge).
 The summary below will provide a reasonably complete, if superficial overview of who I am and what drives my professional pursuits.

 I am currently free to pursue challenging opportunities that provide a "good fit" with short-term and long-term visions, on both sides.
 I seek high-impact, visionary projects.
 I am unencumbered by family/residence/debt, so I am free to relocate on short notice.
+I also have much experience working remotely (e.g. my lengthy consultancy with the U.S. DoD).

 I possess a wealth of knowledge and experience in molecular genetics, spanning